-The design of the sculptures resembling air ventilation shafts follows the form of institutional architecture inspired by writings of 'Non-Places' by Marc Augé -architecture that has no history or identity.
+The sculptures resembling air ventilation shafts follow the form of institutional architecture inspired by writings of 'Non-Places' by Marc Augé -architecture that has no history or identity.
 One of the units in the show is an interactive architectural structure, where viewers are invited to go in.
 It is part of Hacmon's ongoing series of structures best described as a one person living unit=Home, shelter or cell.
 Once inside the unit in the show, the viewer feels the lack of identity, however the refugees' identity is flourishing.
 Mia simultaneously conveys a sense of belonging and non-belonging, entrapment and freedom.

-Mia is made possible, in part, through support from an Artis Exhibition Grant.
+Zac Hacmon: Mia is made possible, in part, through support from an Artis Exhibition Grant.
+Learn more at www.artis.art